Morning sickness is when you have nausea and vomiting during pregnancy. Even though it’s called morning sickness, it can happen any time of day.

 - Avoid smells that upset your stomach.

 - Acupuncture.
-This treatment involves inserting hair-thin needles into your skin.
+This is a kind of treatment in which thin needles are put into your skin.
 If you’re thinking about acupuncture to help with morning sickness, tell your provider and find an acupuncturist who is trained to work with pregnant women.

 - Ginger.
+Ginger is the root of a plant that is used in cooking and medicine.
 Ginger ale, tea or candies may help relieve morning sickness.

 When should you call your health care provider about morning sickness?

 For most women, morning sickness is mild and goes away over time.
-But call your health care provider if:
+But call your provider if:

 - Your morning sickness continues into your 4th month of pregnancy.